vitiral/simple-quality/high-level.md

 ```

 Again, just like the purpose documentation, this documentation aims to be
 brief and help you during your design process.

-By writing documentation
+> ### Exercise 1:
+> What are some other items that we can detail at a high level?
+> Try writing them out yourself in this section.